 - Star Enterprise Scale is the standard Scaled Score range of 0-1400.

 - Star Unified Scale is a single scale of 0-1400 that unites Star Early Literacy, Star Math, and Star Reading on the same scale.
 The Star Unified scale also has the desirable measurement properties of a Rasch score scale.

 If some scores aren't compatible with the scale that you choose, they will be shown in their original form.
 (For example, math data would not be shown in a Lexile® scale.)
 You will see *** after those scores to refer you to the footnote at the bottom of the page.

 Results for the Latest Star Test

-The first graph will show the most recent median Scaled Score for the English Star Math, Star Reading, or Star Early Literacy test.
+Above the mastery table, you will see the most recent median Scaled Score for the English Star Math, Star Reading, or Star Early Literacy test.

 The test shown depends on the subject, assignments, and students that you selected at the top of the page.
 For math, the latest Star Math test data will be shown.

 For reading, if you have chosen to show only Star Reading or only Star Early Literacy data (not both), the latest results for the assessment that you chose will be shown.
 If you have chosen both assessments and you chose just one student, the most recent test will be shown (Star Reading or Star Early Literacy).
 If you chose more than one student and both assessments, the median score shown on the graph will reflect Star Reading results if any of the students have taken Star Reading tests; otherwise, the Star Early Literacy median score will be shown (if students took that test).
 (Note that the Star Assessment Score shown above the domain scores will include both Star Reading and Star Early Literacy test results.)

 The graph shows the Domain Mastery percentages for the selected students' work based on the type of data and assignments that you chose at the top of the page (described above).

 Above the graph, you will see the English and Spanish scores for Star tests and imported summative assessments.